primefaces/primefaces/docs/15_0_0/components/fileupload.md

 ## Custom Drop Zone
-With the `dropZone` attribute your can specify which component should be used as the drop zone for the upload component.
+The `dropZone` attribute allows you to specify a component that will serve as a custom drop zone for file uploads.
-The component will automatically add/remove the `ui-state-drag` class to the target HTML element, so you can apply styling.
+When a file is dragged over the specified component, the `ui-state-drag` CSS class is automatically added to the target element and removed when the file is no longer being dragged.
+This allows you to apply custom styling to indicate when files are being dragged over the drop zone.

 ## Size Limit